*New Massage Prices are effective starting Monday, July 10th, 2017*

 Policies & Procedures

-- Twenty-four hours notice must be given to cancel a massage therapy appointment.
-If cancelled without twenty-four hours notice a 50% charge will be assessed to the faculty, staff or student account.
-If the appointment is cancelled within an hour of the scheduled appointment time the faculty, staff or student will be charged 100% of the massage session.
-The patrons Fitness & Wellness Center membership will be deactivated until amount is paid.
+- A twenty-four hour notice must be given to cancel a massage therapy appointment.
+If cancelled without atwenty-four hours notice, a 50% charge will be assessed to the individual's account or total.
+If the appointment is cancelled within an hour of the scheduled appointment time, the individual will be charged 100% of the massage session.
+Memberships for F&W Members and students will be deactiviated until payment is received.

 - After two missed appointments massage services will be unavailable for the remainder of the semester and will not be reinstated until the faculty, staff or student member has met with the massage therapist.